 - Supporting efforts to scale up energy access by developing algorithms to detect and map energy infrastructure across diverse geographies

-- Ensuring children in North Carolina have access to healthy food through implementation recommendations to support the North Carolina Early Childhood Action Plan
+- Ensuring children in North Carolina have access to healthy food through recommendations for implementing the North Carolina Early Childhood Action Plan

 - Understanding the genetics of hypoxia tolerance and its implications for human, animal and ecosystem health

 - Investigating substance use, mental illness and recidivism in Durham in partnership with the Durham Crisis Intervention Team Collaborative, Duke Health and Lincoln Community Health Center